 Creating and publishing generalizations based on qualitative opinions of an article on unconfirmed data and identified bloggers would be unethical.

 Accessing data which is not publicly available certainly not ethical.

 - Hacking a competitors website

 - Gaining unlawful access to data

-- Interviewing a competitor’s employees under false pretences
+- Interviewing a competitor’s employees under false pretenses

-- Creating and publishing generalisations based on the qualitative opinions of unconfirmed data
+- Creating and publishing generalizations based on the qualitative opinions of unconfirmed data

 - Using nonpublic data

 keep these things in mind when carrying out market research.

 Something to think about before we continue is would you be happy if your competitor used the same research strategy as you, or would you feel that your privacy was violated?
 If you feel that your privacy has been violated, then go do our research in a more ethical fashion.